 In a few more steps, at the 1.6-mile mark, you will turn left onto the White Rocks Trail – away from the Hazel River.
 The trail also narrows quite significantly.

 Press on, friends.
 You’re really are getting close.
 At the 2.4-mile mark, you will see a trail junction and a concrete marker.
-Hurray, Cave Falls is .2-miles from here.
+Hurray, Hazel Falls is .2 miles from here.

 Turn right at the marker onto a blue-blazed spur trail.
-At this point, it’s a fairly steep descent to Cave Falls.
-There are steps and rocks to navigate as you head for the falls.
+Note, it’s a fairly steep descent to Hazel Falls.
+There are steps and rocks to help you navigate.

-You reach Cave Falls at the 2.6-mile mark.
+You reach Hazel Falls at the 2.6-mile mark.
 There are cascades and caves.
 It’s really quite lovely.
-Also, Cave Falls.
+Also, Hazel Falls.
 It’s a small waterfall, but it boasts a watering hole.

 I met a couple with a bright-yellow tent who had camped out alongside the falls.
 They readily admitted they were too close to the trail, but it was such a great spot.

-Adjacent to Cave Falls you will see a couple of dark shallow caves.
+Adjacent to Hazel Falls you will see a couple of dark shallow caves.
 Both are worth safely exploring while you are alongside the crystal-clear cascading waters.

-Sit and stay awhile on one of the large rocks next to the falls.
-It’s a well-shaded area and perfect for enjoying lunch or a snack while listening to the relaxing waterfalls.
+Sit on one of the large rocks next to the falls.
+It’s a well-shaded area and perfect for enjoying lunch or a snack while listening to the relaxing waterfall.